shipshapecode/shepherd/README.md

 You can try our hosted version for free at [https://shepherdpro.com/](https://shepherdpro.com)

 The Entire Shepherd Service that powers Shepherd Pro is the newest iteration of Shepherd and includes the features of Shepherd Pro.
-You can set that up on your own infrastructure by using our Docker File, located here: [https://github.com/shepherd-pro/shepherd/blob/main/app/Dockerfile]
+You can set that up on your own infrastructure by using our Docker File, located [here](https://github.com/shepherd-pro/shepherd/blob/main/app/Dockerfile).

 ### Shepherd Library (MIT License)